fapi-2-security-profile October 2024

 10. shall ensure that the issuer URL used as the basis for retrieving the authorization server metadata is obtained from an authoritative source and using a secure channel, such that it cannot be modified by an attacker;

-12. shall initiate an authorization process only with the end-user's explicit or implicit consent and protect initiation of an authorization process against cross-site request forgery, thereby enabling the end-user to be aware of the context in which a flow was started.
+12. shall initiate an authorization process only with the end-user's explicit or implicit consent and protect initiation of an authorization process against cross-site request forgery, thereby enabling the end-user to be aware of the context in which a flow was started; and

 NOTE 1: This profile may be used by confidential clients on a user-controlled device where the system clock may not be accurate, causing private_key_jwt client authentication to fail.
 In such circumstances a client should consider using the HTTP date header returned from the server to synchronize its own clock when generating client assertions.